Daniel-Schroeder15/Cryptocurrencies/README.md

-# Cryptocurrencies
+# Cryptocurrency
 Unsupervised Machine Learning to analyze data on the cryptocurrencies traded on the market.
-Please refer to the Cryptocurrenct ML Jupyter Notebook for the code.
+Please refer to the Cryptocurrency ML Jupyter Notebook for the code.

 ## Objectives
 The goalfor this chalenge is to: